 Sako had already acquired the knowledge to brew sake from his time at Shiokawa Brewery in Niigata Prefecture.
 The environment of California, though, was very different and as a result so were the key ingredients of water and rice.
 Water absorption rates for rice that were considered the standard in Japan were suddenly meaningless for California-based Sako.
 So, he had to figure it all out from scratch, through trial and error.

 In a friend’s backyard, Sako set up a tent with an electric heater for propagating koji and some sheds to use as a walk-in cooler and tank room.
 Successfully making sake with American ingredients was only part of the challenge, though.
 Sako also wanted to make a new type of sake that was designed to pair with American food.

-When Sako first started brewing, he bounced ideas back and forth with a fellow San Francisco-based Sequoia Sake, and his mentor from Shiokawa Brewery even visited to help him develop key steps towards the first marketable batch of Den Sake.
+When Sako first started brewing, he bounced ideas back and forth with a fellow San Francisco-based sake maker, Sequoia Sake.
+His mentor from Shiokawa Brewery also visited to help him develop key steps towards the first marketable batch of Den Sake.